SviatV/SeleniumUITests/README.md

 This guide provides instructions on how to set up and run the "HomeWorkOne" project using the provided pom.xml file.
-Make sure you have the following software installed on your machine:

 IMPORTANT:
 -